 Every fibre, every tendon, every cell in my body is affected by M.E, from nail growth to hair production to white blood cells fighting off a common cold.
 And I hate the effect that has had on me as a person.
 I am scared and fearful of the future.
 But there are positives and I cling on to them.
 I have learnt to be patient and to not judge a book by its cover.
 I am learning that I am more than my illness, just as all of us are.
 I am learning to live for today because good or bad there will be no other day exactly like it.

 I can’t run away.
 And I can’t hide either.
 Sometimes I wonder if this is what it feels like to be drowning; to be so bewildered by the prospect of the long road ahead that it becomes impossible to keep my head above water.
-So, as advised by a lovely lady via twitter, for now I shall stop trying to swim and just float here for a while letting the… take me in whatever direction it pleases.
+So, as advised by a lovely lady via twitter, for now I shall stop trying to swim and just float here for a while letting the current take me in whatever direction it pleases.

-You’re my life raft.
+My online friends, you’re my life raft.
 When my soul takes a battering you all pull me out of the ocean of illness for a breather and a hug and we huddle together in companionable and understanding silence until I’m ready to start the swim again.
 Even though I’m still so far from dry land you all bob along beside me in the life raft while I get back into my stride, ready for the next time the current gets too strong; ready to fish me out of the water again if I need you to.

 We all have our moments and the downs are as essential as the ups.
 Running or hiding away won’t escape anything.
 So I’m gritting me teeth, leaning on you all and counting my lucky stars that I found you.